xpress-embedo/ESP32/README.md

 **_how to use the ESP32 ADC pins_**
 Note: ADC2 pins cannot be used when Wi-Fi is used.
 So, if you're using Wi-Fi and you're having trouble getting the value from an ADC2 GPIO, you may consider using an ADC1 GPIO instead, that should solve your problem.
-The ADC input channels have a 12 bit resolution.
+The ADC input channels have a 12-bit resolution.
 This means that you can get analog readings ranging from 0 to 4095, in which 0 corresponds to 0V and 4095 to 3.3V.
-You also have the ability to set the resolution of your channels on the code, as well as the ADC range.
+You also can set the resolution of your channels on the code, as well as the ADC range.

 #### Digital to Analog Converter (DAC)
 There are 2 x 8 bits DAC channels on the ESP32 to convert digital signals into analog voltage signal outputs.
 These are the DAC channels.